Colour images of Olney taken around the year 1900

 e.
 1980s images of the house interior, the garden and frontage

-The ODHS is indebted to Alan Cooper for the considerable help and assistance that he has generously to the development of this WordPress website.
-Thanks are also due to the Milton Keynes Heritage Association, and in particular its Chairman, David Muston, for his support and encouragement.
+The ODHS is indebted to Alan Cooper for the considerable help and assistance that he has generously provided to the development of this WordPress website.
+Thanks are also due to the Milton Keynes Heritage Association, and in particular to David Muston for his support and encouragement.

 Page last reviewed: